davidenoma/LiftOver/README.md

-Certainly!
-Here's a well-formatted version of the documentation for your GitHub README.md file:

 ---

-# LiftOver Python Script
+# Plink LiftOver Python Script

 ## Overview
 This Python script facilitates lifting of genetic data files (MAP, PED, and DAT formats) from one genome version to another using the `liftOver` tool.
 The script converts input files to BED format, performs lifting, and converts back to the original format, providing a seamless transition between genome versions.